shu-xiao/MCanalyze/README.md

 # MCanalyze
-get_crab_output sript gets crab output and merge root files automatically.\n runAll sript calculate efficiency of each file with resolved_xAna_monoHiggs.C and save the efficiency as a text file. small0706 macro plots efficiency of sample points.
+get_crab_output sript gets crab output and merge root files automatically.

+runAll sript calculate efficiency of each file with resolved_xAna_monoHiggs.C and save the efficiency as a text file.

+small0706 macro plots efficiency of sample points.